mienaikoe/ziyu/Chapters/3-5-Chapter19.md

   "I think you're in danger."

-  "But... there's danger in Heiko."
+  "But...
+I've heard there's danger in Heiko as well."

   "Yes.
 Terrible danger, but we can escape and-"

   "You can't escape it.
-The danger is above."
+The danger is from above."

   "Above?-"

   "Hope I'm not interrupting anything", called Ramne, opening a door to the stowage deck.

-  His voice struck fear in Ginnu's heart, and she ran back toward the satchel to hide.
-Melna stood her ground in front of Ginnu.
+  His voice struck fear in the woman's heart, and she ran back toward the satchel to hide.
+Melna stood her ground in front of her.

   "You look familiar", he said as he got sight of Melna, "Have I run into you before?"